BryantSteed/project-scc/scc-project-report.md

 We talked about how to parse the dataset and how to implement the necessary strongly connected component analysis on it.

-I found a dataset from a harvard study that has supreme court decisions and how often they have cited eachother.
+I found a dataset from a harvard study that has supreme court decisions and how often they have cited each other.
 They said in their readme that the data took a long time to collect.
 It has like 30,288 supreme court decisions in it.
 This is the link to it https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/XMBQL6.
 There are hundreds of thousands of edges here, and they give the whole adjacency list in allcites.txt.

 ### Dataset Description

 An edge from case1 -> case2 means that case1 has cited case2 in their opinion.
-This also means that its imposible for cases to cite eachother.
-I dont think that the strongly connected components will be very big because you cant have a previous case cite a case that happens after.
+This also means that its impossible for cases to cite each other.
+I don't think that the strongly connected components will be very big because you cant have a previous case cite a case that happens after.
 This will be interesting to see if any cycles do actually exist in the data set.
 If I get any SCCS of more than one node, that would be very interesting.
 But my guess is that this dataset is a true DAG.

 I may need to adapt the dataset and make it smaller for my algorithm because its really big.
 The whole folder is like 100MB, so I don't know how my computer will be able to handle that.
 As far as me interpreting my results, if the data shows that its not a DAG, it would show that the data is incorrect or has some discrepancy.
 Or it could show that time travel was possible in the 1800's (quite the finding on its own).